 Best universites in Scotland

 Graduate employability: top universities in the UK ranked by employers

 The 10 most beautiful universities in the UK

 Guide to visas and funding to study in the UK

 The cost of studying at a university in the UK

 Many universities offer scholarships for international students, but the eligibility criteria vary.
 If funding is a deciding factor, it is worth researching scholarships and application deadlines well in advance.

-The British Council’s Education UK provides a resource and search tool to help you find scholarships based on your intended study course and home region.
+The British Council’s Education UK website provides a resource and search tool to help you find scholarships based on your intended study course and home region.

 Choose a location

 From St Andrews on Scotland’s spectacular east coast to Oxford’s dreaming spires, there is no shortage of eye-catching institutions and cities full of character.
 But selecting a university also means choosing where to live, and so all the factors you would consider when moving city also come into play.